The basics

 The characters

-Behind the premium tier is a growing roster of further characters, each with a distinct personality and a distinct reason to come back.
-More are in development.
-Always.
+Premium characters — six more world-weary souls behind the premium tier, each with a distinct personality and a distinct reason to come back:

 Using Typical!